dcos/examples/1.8/test-suite/README.md

     [[test-nginx]] submitted
     All tests submitted, see DC/OS Jobs UI for results ...

-Once you see `run-all.sh` existing, head over to the DC/Os Jobs UI:
+Once you see `run-all.sh` exiting, head over to the DC/Os Jobs UI where you see the test results:

 ![ETS test results in the DC/OS Jobs UI](img/test-results.png)